TANZANIA JUNE 2019: Borehole update from our International Team

 The plants in the foreground are doing fairly well as they are watered by hand using expensive, piped water from a stand pipe.

 However, it is not doing well at the moment because the water harvested from the roof has run out and the micro irrigation is unable to work.
-This problem will be solved, of course, once the bore hole, provided by Haddenham Rotary Club, has been installed!
+This problem will be solved, of course, once the bore hole, provided by Haddenham Rotary, has been installed!

 The micro irrigation system is not working owing to a lack of water in the tanks.